Joshwoo70/Tales-of-Skits/HotSprings.md

 **Comforting Katz**: You found me!
 Thank you so much, meow!
-**Comforting Katz**: To show you my catitude, I'd like to invite you to a nice, soothing bathhouse I found, meow!.
+**Comforting Katz**: To show you my catitude, I'd like to invite you to a nice, soothing bathhouse I found, meow!
 **Velvet**: A bathhouse?.
 **Comforting Katz**: Yep!
 The Super Spa!
-One dip in their baths and you'll feel as good as mew, inside and out!.
+One dip in their baths and you'll feel as good as mew, inside and out!
 **Comforting Katz**: Speaking from experience, I can promise you its so amazingly purrfect, your soul will leave your body!
 **Velvet**: Super Spa, is it?....
 Wait, is that why we've been lugging around all these Katz Towels?!
 **Comforting Katz**: You got it, meow!
-**Velvet**: Its... not a mixed bath or anything, right?.
+**Velvet**: Its... not a mixed bath or anything, right?
 **Comforting Katz**: No need to worry, meow!
 Men and women both have their own dedicated baths.
 **Velvet**: If you insist...
 I could definitely stand to unwind after so much fighting.
 **Magilou**: Mmhm.
-I'm positively tingling with anticipation!.
+I'm positively tingling with anticipation!
 **Eizen**: You know, it might be nice to have some serious bonding time before the final battle.
 **Laphicet**: Actually, I've never been to a bath house before...
 **Eleanor**: Oh, you're in for a treat.
 That steam will have your skin silky smooth.
 **Rokurou**: And there's nothing like a good drink after a hot bath.
 **Comforting Katz**: This Gate of Travel will take you there straight away.
 Feel free to use it anytime, meow!

 **Magilou**: Aaaah...
 You know, I'm pretty okay with this.
 **Eleanor**: I'll second that.
 This feels really nice.